 One of the best things you can do for your workers and your overall operations is to cross-train your people whenever possible.
 The more people you can call on for multiple tasks, the fewer periods of downtime you will experience.
 That’s because cross-trained workers can troubleshoot, substitute for a missing co-worker, and help out when the flow of work hits a logjam.

 Trust your people to make some of the changes

 Encourage your employees to make some of the smaller changes to the processes without seeking out and consulting your engineering department for each minor adjustment.
 Improvements to each process will come faster, and you will be fostering a strong sense of trust between managers and workers.

 The improved morale that results from the increase in trust within the workplace will lead to higher productivity and an ability to work more effectively as a team.

-While controlling waste is not limited to materials, they can be one of the most expensive kinds of waste.
-Certain types of manufacturing are labor intensive and require a greater emphasis on controlling labor hours, but many manufacturing operations require significant amounts of material, and using it efficiently can translate into thousands of dollars of savings each year.
+While controlling waste is not limited to materials, it can be one of the most expensive kinds of waste.
+Certain types of manufacturing are labor-intensive and require a greater emphasis on controlling labor hours, but many manufacturing operations require significant amounts of material, and using it efficiently can translate into thousands of dollars of savings each year.